mai-efat/raya-devops/README.md

 2-Create a Dockerfile in the client/ directory for  Nuxt.js frontend 3-Create an Nginx configuration file  in the client/ directory to serve as a reverse proxy for the Nuxt.js frontend and Laravel backend
+4-2.
+Set up environment variables for both api and client 5- Update credentials as necessary.

-4-Create a docker-compose.yml file in the root directory to manage the services:
+5-Create a docker-compose.yml file in the root directory to manage the services:

-5-Build and Run Containers
+6-Build and Run Containers